 Employment Litigation and Administrative Advocacy

 Ms. Cole-Johnson represents employers in claims of discrimination, wrongful termination, workers' compensation retaliation, and other employment disputes and litigation, including affirmative action compliance evaluations involving the Office of Federal Contract Compliance Programs.
 Ms. Cole-Johnson also represents employers in related federal and state administrative proceedings, including discrimination claims before the Equal Employment Opportunity Commission and the Commission on Human Rights and Opportunities, workers' compensation retaliation claims before the State of Connecticut Workers' Compensation Commission, and retaliation claims before the U.S. Department of Labor's Occupational Safety & Health Administration.

-Britt-Marie was selected to the Connecticut Super Lawyers list from 2019 to 2022 and as a Rising Star in from 2013 to 2016 (Super Lawyers is a registered trademark of Key Professional Media, Inc.) She has been ranked in Chambers USA: America's Leading Lawyers for Business in the State of Connecticut in the area of Labor & Employment since 2014.
+Britt-Marie was selected to the Connecticut Super Lawyers list from 2019 to 2022 and as a Rising Star in from 2013 to 2018.
+She has been ranked in Chambers USA: America's Leading Lawyers for Business in the State of Connecticut in the area of Labor & Employment since 2014.

 Prior to law school, Britt-Marie taught in the Atlanta Public School System as a Teach for America corps member.
 She interned with Judge M. Yvette Miller at the Georgia Court of Appeals and participated in Emory University School of Law's Barton Child Law and Policy Clinic.